-- 1. First, you may ask any questions about the textbook material (including, "Could you please explain the part about ?"). - 2.
-Second, most of the time will be spent on Discussion Questions (DQs) from the textbook.
+Most of our class time will be spent on Discussion Questions (DQs) from the textbook.
 You first discuss the DQ with somebody sitting near you.
-Then you share your (or your partner's) ideas with the full class. - 3.
-Third, there is usually time to ask additional questions at the end.
+Then you share your (or your partner's) ideas with the full class.
+You are also encouraged to ask questions at any time, about anything related to the course content.

-Before each class, I expect you to look through the corresponding material in the textbook.
+Before each class, I expect you to look through the corresponding material in the textbook (see Table 1).
 I don't expect you to master the material simply by reading.
 I do expect you to read carefully enough to participate in class.
 This includes asking questions about material you found confusing as well as participating in class discussions.